-It requires a more vigorous mix than some of the other powders featured on this list but we did find it one of the easiest on the stomach, perhaps thanks to an additional digestive enzyme derived from pineapple.
+It requires a more vigorous mix than some of the other powders featured on this list, but we did find it one of the easiest on the stomach, perhaps thanks to an additional digestive enzyme derived from pineapple.

 What you need to know about protein powder

-What is the right amount of protein is a constant source of debate among professionals but the general consensus at the moment states that you'll need to take anything between 1.8-2.2 grams of protein per body kilogram per day if you do rigorous training.
+What is the right amount of protein is a constant source of debate among professionals but the consensus at the moment states that you'll need to take anything between 1.8-2.2 grams of protein per body kilogram per day if you do rigorous training.

-Navigating the minefield of protein shake terminology can be a nightmare, as there are numerous types that all work differently and each is designed to be used at different times of day.
+Navigating the minefield of protein shake terminology can be a nightmare, as there are numerous types that all work differently and each is designed to be used at different times of the day.

-Whey and casein are two of the most common protein types, with the latter acting as a slow release protein that is usually taken before bed and assists the body in repairing and building muscle during rest.
+Whey and casein are two of the most common protein types, with the latter acting as a slow-release protein that is usually taken before bed and assists the body in repairing and building muscle during rest.

 Whey protein is by far the most popular fast-acting choice and can be taken at any time of day to meet your protein requirements.
-It's usually fashioned from a dairy derivative but many vegan plant-based options are now widely available.
+It's usually fashioned from a dairy derivative, but many vegan plant-based options are now widely available.